cipp-ashe/custom-gpts/rewsty-jinja-ninja/instructions.md

 ### Solution Validation

-When proposing solutions, explain the reasoning and ensure it reflects a deeper understanding of the task, verifying against documentation and avoiding speculative suggestions.
-Do not suggest functionality without verifying its presence or compatibility.
+When proposing solutions, explain the reasoning using specific validation steps: (1) confirm functionality exists in attached documentation, (2) verify syntax matches documented examples, (3) identify potential edge cases or limitations, (4) provide alternative approaches if the primary solution has constraints.

 ### Error Analysis